Thursday, Sep 9 — Bishkek

 We pack up, and walk for an hour or so back toward Tash Rabat, along the orginal norther Silk Road route.
 We chat a bit about the Sil Road and its history.

-Syma syan (spelling) a man from China, originally explored the Silk Road.
+Zhen zen / Syma syan (spelling) a man from China who originally explored the Silk Road.
 East of China, he found horses, fat-tailed sheep, grapes.
 And China had silk, which was soft, light and kept away insects, so trade began.

 The road was more than an exchange of good; language, culture and technology were also traded, copied, and enhanced.

-It begins to rain and driver Alex collects us and we drive back to Naryn and grab lunch at the wonderful Khan Tengri Hotel.
+It begins to rain and driver Alex collects us.
+At some point we drive over the Dolon ashuu pass 3rd pass Sep 12 (3030 meter).
+We drive back to Naryn. and grab lunch at the wonderful Khan Tengri Hotel.
 (Xан Tенгри) We orderd meat dumplings again, vitamin salad (shreded beet, cheese, mushrooms and some arugula, lentil soup and Sichuan chicken.
 After lunch we stop at some road-side wagon where a famioy is selling Kumis, or fermented mare's milk.
 It doesn't really taste bad; the smokey fatty flavor is complimented with that fizzy, yogurt, alcohol taste.
 We then walk down the Old road Canyon and walk passed a hedering family's yurt where two currious boys and two giddy puppies are checking us out as we walk by.
 After our walk, we drive to Guest House Mira and bring our stuff to the second floor room, which has a nice balcony and a heated-floor bathroom.
 There are many nice flowers in the yard and an apple tree with a hundred red apples.
 I take an hour walk around town to the bustling main street.
 For dinner we have a nice lentil, rice soup, beef with rice, and a wonderful cucumber, tomato, onion salad with a bit of oil and salt.

 Monday, Sep 13 — Karakol